EGI-Federation/glite-info-update-endpoints/README.md

 default is configured to use EGI's list of site BDIIs.
 The list of site BDIIs is taken from the EGI GOCDBs.

+## Installing from packages

+### On RHEL-based systems

+On RHEL-based systems, it's possible to install packages from [EGI UMD packages](https://go.egi.eu/umd).
+The packages are build from this repository, and tested to work with other components part of the Unified Middleware Distribution.

 ## Building packages

 A Makefile allowing to build source tarball and packages is provided.